Sevlievo: History

 In the middle of the 19th century, the development of crafts led to the concentration of large sums of money in the crafts' societies.
 Commercial trips across the Ottoman Empire, Europe and Russia enriched general knowledge.

 In 1834 St Prophet Eliah Church was restored and in 1836 the medieval Batoshevo Monastery was rebuilt.
 In the mid-1850s, Kolyu Ficheto, a prominent master of the Bulgarian National Revival period, built the stone bridge over the Rositsa River.
 In 1844 the famous wealthy craftsman and merchant, Hadzhi Stoyan Nikolov, invested his own money in the building of a huge school.

 In 1870, under the direct guidance of Vasil Levski, known as the "Apostle of Freedom", a revolutionary committee was created.
-It prepared the population of Sevlievo for the April Uprising in 1876.
+It prepared the population of Sevlievo for the April Uprising of 1876 against Ottoman rule.
 The Bulgarians from this region took an active part in the uprising.

 Ottoman occupation of the town ended 2 July 1877.
 As a major cultural institute, the local community center has existed for 127 years.
 The Mara Belcheva House of Culture became the new center of cultural events.